TNET-SNU/mmTLS/README.md

 <img style="width:800px;" src="https://github.com/TNET-SNU/mmTLS/assets/92782579/c0919b1f-5056-4af6-9bc5-3489e3069513" />

 With the trace, you can check the persistent throughput of mmTLS with ECDHE-RSA-AES-256-GCM-SHA384 on TLS 1.3.
-After checking the throughput, you should stop the clients, as below.
+After checking the throughput, you can stop the clients, as below.

 ```Bash
 # on box1.kaist.ac.kr